-This post was written by our regular guest columnist, Medicine for the Soul, a fellow career-questioning doctor and writer who is at the beginning of their transition journey.
+This post was written by our regular guest columnist, Balanced Medics, a fellow career-questioning doctor and writer who is at the beginning of their transition journey.
 Love this article?
-Check out the Medicine for the Soul blog for more.
+Check out balancedmedics.com or listen to their podcast on doctors who are searching for more.

 Lately, I’ve been feeling lost.
 Actually, I’ve been feeling lost for quite a few years now.
 This sentiment began in my third year of medical school, when I began to dislike almost every day and ask myself why I was doing what I did.